Quick Facts

 How to Read Resale Prices (Method Note)

 The prices below are based on eBay 'Sold listings' data from April 2026.
-To verify: go to eBay, search 'labubu [edition name]', apply the 'Sold listings' filter.
-This shows actual transaction prices — not asking prices, which are often 30-50% higher.
+To verify: go to eBay, search 'labubu [edition name]', apply the 'Sold listings' filter (left sidebar, scroll to 'Show only').
+This shows actual transaction prices — not asking prices, which are often 30–50% higher and skew the perceived market.
+Cross-check with Mercari 'Sold' history (US/JP versions both useful) and StockX 'Last Sale' for the same edition.

 Duck Edition: $65–$110

 Buy or pass: at $65, Duck is the safest resale pick if you're buying for display — most available, easiest to find authentic.
-If you're buying for investment, the margin vs. retail is there but not dramatic.
+If you're buying for investment, the margin vs. retail is there but not dramatic, and Duck supply remains the highest of the four major editions (more available = less price floor support).

 Snow Wing Edition: $75–$130